Nonsingular Cosmology from an Interacting Vacuum: The Linear case

 \section{The Linear case \boldmath$Q=Q_1$}

 In the case (\ref{eqm111}) of a linear interaction, equations (\ref{eqm71}) and (\ref{eqm72}) can be rewritten as

 In the limit $V_\Lambda\to0$, and setting $w=k=0$, this reduces to the two-fluid cosmology studied in Ref.~\cite{Kaeonikhom:2020fqs}, where in that paper the linear interaction parameters were $\alpha\equiv3\sigma$ and $\beta\equiv-3\xi$.
 The system above can also be seen as a special case of the most general linear coupling of two cosmological fluids considered in \cite{Quercellini:2008vh}.
+The focus of \cite{Kaeonikhom:2020fqs,Quercellini:2008vh} was on studying these interaction models as a possible alternative to a cosmological constant as the simplest form of dark energy in the late universe, while our focus here is on the possible non-singular behaviour of these models at high energies.

 To integrate the full dynamics, we note that (\ref{eqa11}) and (\ref{eqa12}) correspond to a coupled system of linear first order ordinary differential equations for the functions $\rho$ and $V$.
 By decoupling this system it can then be shown that the general solution is